knowankit/build-react-npm/README.md

 npm run build
 ```

-This will build the file and also pack you npm package in the format of tz.
+This will build the file and also pack you npm package in the format of `tz`.
 You can see a new file has been created with the name of your package at the root level.
-Something like [name-of-package-version-number].tz This file will be used in our example dir where we will be testing.
+Something like `[name-of-package-version-number].tz` This file will be used in our example dir where we will be testing.

-Go to the example directory and check the package.json, you will see you package name in the dependency.
-You need to change it as per your package name or just rename whatever is in [name-of-package-version-number].tz filename.
+Go to the example directory and check the `package.json`, you will see your package name in the dependency.
+You need to change it as per your package name or just rename whatever it is in the `[name-of-package-version-number].tz` filename.

 ```bash
 npm install